SuperAwesomeLTD/sa-flash-sdk/docs/03 Playing Ads instantly/01 Banner Ads.md

-Once you've setup everything, the easiest way to load ads it by loading them instantly.
+Once you've setup everything, the easiest way to load ads is by loading them instantly.
 For example, if you want to display a Banner Ad in your application:

 ```